-"Eligible activities" for projects with funding allocated under Section 19608(1)(a)(iv) would mean:
+The bill defines "eligible activities" for projects with funding allocated under Section 19608(1)(a)(iv) as:

--- Baseline environmental assessment activities.
+- -- Baseline environmental assessment activities. - -- Investigations. - -- Due care activities. - -- Response activities, including response activities that are more protective of the public health, safety, and welfare and the environment than required by Section 20107a or 21304c. - -- Removal and closure of underground storage tanks under Parts 211 (Underground Storage Tanks) and 213 (Leaking Underground Storage Tanks). - -- Dust control related to construction activities. - -- Industrial cleaning. - -- Sheeting and shoring necessary for removal of material exceeding Part 201 cleanup criteria at projects requiring a permit under Part 301 (Inland Lakes and Streams), Part 303 (Wetlands Protection), or Part 325 (Great Lakes Submerged Lands).

-- -- Investigations. - -- Due care activities. - -- Response activities, including response activities that are more protective of the public health, safety, and welfare and the environment than required by Section 20107a or 21304c. - -- Removal and closure of underground storage tanks under Parts 211 (Underground Storage Tanks) and 213 (Leaking Underground Storage Tanks). - -- Dust control related to construction activities. - -- Industrial cleaning. - -- Sheeting and shoring necessary for removal of material exceeding Part 201 cleanup criteria at projects requiring a permit under Part 301 (Inland Lakes and Streams), Part 303 (Wetlands Protection), or Part 325 (Great Lakes Submerged Lands). - -- The following activities, provided that the total cost of these activities does not exceed the total cost of project-related activities identified above: a) disposal of solid waste from the eligible property, provided it was not generated or accumulated by the authority or the developer; b) lead, asbestos, or mold abatement, and demolition of structures that are not a response activity; or c) removal and disposal of lake or river sediments exceeding Part 201 unrestricted criteria.
+The term also includes the following activities, provided that their total cost does not exceed the total cost of project-related activities identified above: a) disposal of solid waste from the eligible property, provided it was not generated or accumulated by the authority or the developer; b) lead, asbestos, or mold abatement, and demolition of structures that are not a response activity; and c) removal and disposal of lake or river sediments exceeding Part 201 unrestricted criteria from, at, or related to an economic development project if the upland property either is a facility or would become a facility as a result of the deposition of dredged spoils.